David Chartrand

-David N. Chartrand, (born 23 January 1960), is a Métis politician and activist.
-He serves as the elected President of the Manitoba Métis Federation (MMF) since 1997, making him the longest-serving presidents in the federation's history.
-From 1997 to 2021, he was also a member of several organizations, and held various portfolios.
-The MMF withdrew from the Métis National Council in 2021, citing concerns that the nationally accepted definition of Métis was being distorted by member organizations.
+David N. Chartrand (born January 23, 1960) is a Canadian Métis politician and activist.
+He is the president of the Manitoba Métis Federation (MMF), a position he took in 1997 and has held ever since.

 Early life

-Chartrand was born on January 23, 1960, to Martha Chartrand.
-He is one of eight children, including his brother Elbert Chartrand.
-He was raised in Duck Bay, in a Saulteaux-speaking household, where he learned about the Red River Métis culture and traditions.
+Chartrand was born in Duck Bay, Manitoba on January 23, 1960, to Martha Chartrand.
+He is the fourth of eight children, and was raised in a Saulteaux-speaking household, where he learned about the Red River Métis culture and traditions.

 Career

-After moving to Winnipeg in 1982, Chartrand began working with youth and later managed The Manor Hotel from 1982 to 1985.
-From 1986 to 1990, he worked as a Probation Officer with the Department of Justice for the Province of Manitoba.
+After moving to Winnipeg in 1982, Chartrand began working with youth and later served as the manager of The Manor Hotel from 1982 to 1985.
+From 1986 to 1990, he worked as a probation officer with the Department of Justice for the province of Manitoba.

+Early political career

+Chartrand was first elected to the Manitoba Métis Federation Board of Directors in 1988, representing the Winnipeg Region, and was re-elected four times.

 From 1990 to 1997, he was the Executive Director of the Aboriginal Court Workers' Program for the Department of Justice.

-Early political career

-Chartrand was first elected to the Manitoba Métis Federation Board of Directors, representing the Winnipeg Region, in 1988, and was re-elected four times.

-He has held various volunteer positions, including Vice-President of the Indian and Métis Friendship Centre of Winnipeg, President of the Manitoba Association of Friendship Centres, and President of the National Association of Friendship Centres.
+He has held various volunteer positions, including Vice President of the Indian and Métis Friendship Centre of Winnipeg, President of the Manitoba Association of Friendship Centres, and President of the National Association of Friendship Centres.
 He was also a founding director and president of Beat the Street, an adult literacy program in Winnipeg.

-He served on the board of the Northern Justice Society at Simon Fraser University.
-He was a Director for the Manitoba Métis Federation for 10 years before becoming President in 1997.
-He served as a member of the Premier's Economic Advisor Committee for the Province of Manitoba.
+He was a board member of the Northern Justice Society at Simon Fraser University and was a director for the Manitoba Métis Federation for ten years before becoming its president in 1997.
+He also served as a member of the Premier's Economic Advisor Committee for the Province of Manitoba.

-His older brother, Elbert Chartrand, a former executive director of the Swan River Indian and Métis Friendship Centre and Manitoba Métis Federation Vice-President for the Northwest Métis Council region, was involved in Métis politics before him.